dgarijo/Widoco/README.md

 The `-licensius` flag uses the Licensius web services (http://licensius.com/apidoc/index.html) to retrieve license metadata.
 Only works if the `-getOntologyMetadata` flag is enabled.

-The `-ignoreIndividuals` allows you to ignore the named individuals in the ontology.
+The `-ignoreIndividuals` flag allows you to ignore the named individuals in the ontology.

-The `-includeAnnotationProperties` will include annotation properties defined in your ontology (by default they are not included)
+The `-includeAnnotationProperties` flag will include annotation properties defined in your ontology (by default they are not included)

+The `-analytics` flag will add a code snippet for Google analytics to track your page.
+You need to add your code next to it.
+For example: UA-1234

 How can I make WIDOCO automatically recognize my vocabulary annotations?
 ==========